nldlabs/nlddoc/docs/Guide/folder-structure.md

 # How to Organize Your Files

-nlddoc automatically creates a menu from your folders and files.
+fastdocs automatically creates a menu from your folders and files.
 Here's how it works.

 ## The Basics